 Those setting out to steal your content are sophisticated and skilful.
 They can and will analyse and identify weaknesses in security schemes.
 As logical and elegant as a technology, technique or system may seem, it’s critical to ask about where that technology, technique or system is and has been deployed, how it has held up against real-world attacks, and what adaptations have taken place to maintain security through recent phases.

-So, as attractive as claims about server-side, edge-switched, A/B variant and substitution watermarking may be (see Watermarking Quick Facts Sheet), with far-reaching claims about working to protect against piracy even with unmodified players/devices or compromised DRM systems, stop for a moment and think.
+So, as attractive as claims about substitution watermarking may be, with far-reaching claims about working to protect against piracy even with unmodified players/devices or compromised DRM systems, stop for a moment and think.
 If you’re serious about the security of your content, and your revenue, take a step back and investigate further.
-As much as I would love to shout from the rooftops about how the world needs our technology, the reality is that you need DRM, watermarking and monitoring to be working to provide the safety that you require.
+As much as I would love to shout from the rooftops about how the world needs our technology, the reality is that you need watermarking and monitoring to be working together with DRM to provide the safety that you require.

 ¹devices known to have root compromises.